Wild pig in pen

 Wild Pig Disease

 Wild pigs are one of, if not the, most active carriers of wildlife-related diseases in the U.S. Biologists have identified at least 45 different parasites and diseases that are transmissible by wild pigs and these threats extend far beyond native wildlife.
 In particular, wild pigs are common carriers of pseudorabies and swine brucellosis, a viral and bacterial infection that results in reproductive failure in domestic swine.
 As a result, the potential for just one transmission of either disease from a wild to domestic animal could have serious economic impacts on domestic swine production.
 Likewise, swine brucellosis is also transmissible to humans as a result of handling the reproductive tract of an infected female.
-In Kentucky, the United States Department of Agriculture (USDA) has confirmed the presence of both pseudorabies and swine brucellosis from wild pigs in Kentucky.
+In Kentucky, the United States Department of Agriculture (USDA) has confirmed the presence of both pseudorabies from wild pigs in Kentucky.

 Bacterial